When you're trying to decide which kind of personal health insurance is right for you, we know that you have lots of different options to choose from.

 It can be difficult to understand the types of coverage and benefits that you'll receive under a specific plan.

 If you're interested in learning more about Manulife FlexCare, it's important to find out which of their plans is the best fit for you and your family.

-In this post, we'll help you to understand what you'll be covered for under the Manulife FlexCare ComboPlus Starter plan.
+In this post, we'll help you to understand what you'll be covered for under Manulife products like the FlexCare ComboPlus Starter plan.